timrwood/includer/README.md

 ## Example

-Suppose we want to concat these files together.
+Suppose we want to concatenate these files together.

 ```js
 // app.js                    pages/home.js              pages/about.js